Website Assets

 Website assets refer to all the various components and resources that come together to create a website.
 These elements play crucial roles in shaping the user experience, performance, and overall functionality of the website.
-Here’s a breakdown of typical assets that a website might have:
+Here’s a breakdown of typical website assets:

 1. Content Assets: